-girl are love or a whim, but he intends to go through with the marriage ceremony.
+ACT I: Japan, early 20th century.
+Lieutenant Benjamin Franklin Pinkerton of the U.S. Navy inspects a house overlooking Nagasaki harbor that he is leasing from Goro, a marriage broker.
+The house comes with three servants and a geisha wife named Cio-Cio-San, known as Madame Butterfly.
+The lease runs for 999 years, subject to monthly renewal.
+The American consul Sharpless arrives breathless from climbing the hill.
+Pinkerton describes his philosophy of the fearless Yankee roaming the world in search of experience and pleasure.
+He is not sure whether his feelings for the young girl are love or a whim, but he intends to go through with the marriage ceremony.
 Sharpless warns him that the girl may view the marriage differently, but Pinkerton brushes off such concerns and says that someday he will take a "real," American wife.
 He offers the consul whiskey and proposes a toast.
 Cio-Cio-San is heard climbing the hill with her friends for the ceremony.
 In casual conversation after the formal introduction, she admits her age, 15, and explains that her family was once prominent but lost its position, and she has had to earn her living as a geisha.
 Her relatives arrive and gossip about the marriage.
-Cio-Cio-San shows Pinkerton her very few possessions, and quietly tells him she has been to the Christian mission and will embrace her husband's religion.
+Cio-Cio-San shows Pinkerton her very few possessions and quietly tells him she has been to the Christian mission and will embrace her husband's religion.
 The Imperial Commissioner reads the marriage agreement, and the relatives congratulate the couple.
-Suddenly, a threatening voice is heard from afar-it is the Bonze, Cio-Cio-San's uncle, a priest.
+Suddenly, a threatening voice is heard from afar-it is the

+Bonze, a priest and Cio-Cio-San's uncle.
 He curses the girl for going to the Christian mission and rejecting her ancestral religion.
 Pinkerton orders the guests to leave, and as they go, the Bonze and the shocked relatives denounce Cio-Cio-San.
 Pinkerton tries to console her with sweet words.
 She is helped by Suzuki into her wedding kimono, and she joins Pinkerton in the house.

-ACT II-PART 1: Three years have passed, and Cio-Cio-San awaits her husband's return.
+ACT II: Three years have passed, and Cio-Cio-San awaits her husband's return.
 Suzuki prays to the gods for help, but Cio-Cio-San berates her for believing in "lazy" Japanese gods rather than in Pinkerton's promise to return one day.
 Sharpless appears with a letter from Pinkerton, but before he can read it to Cio-Cio-San, Goro arrives with the latest potential husband for her, the wealthy Prince Yamadori.
-Cio-Cio-San politely serves the guests tea but insists she is not available for marriage-her American husband has not deserted her.
+Cio-Cio-San politely serves the guests tea but insists she is not available for marriage, insisting that her American husband has not deserted her.
 She dismisses Goro and Yamadori.
 Sharpless attempts to read Pinkerton's letter, but Cio-Cio-San keeps interrupting him with questions.
 He then asks her what she would do if Pinkerton never came back.
 With dark foreboding, she responds that she could do one of two things: go back to her life as a geisha, or better yet, die.
 Sharpless suggests that perhaps Cio-Cio-San should reconsider Yamadori's offer.
-"And this?" asks the outraged Cio-Cio-San, showing the consul her small son.
+"And this?" asks the outraged Cio-Cio-San, revealing to the consul her small son.
 Sharpless is too upset to tell her more of the letter's contents.
 He leaves, promising to tell Pinkerton of the child.
 A cannon shot is heard in the harbor announcing the arrival of a ship.
 Cio-Cio-San and Suzuki take a telescope to the terrace and read the name of Pinkerton's ship.
 Overjoyed, Cio-Cio-San joins Suzuki in strewing the house with flower petals from the garden.
 Night falls, and Cio-Cio-San, Suzuki, and the child settle into a vigil, watching over the harbor.